 STEP EIGHT: Cut the tip roast into thin slices and serve over roast and vegetables.
 Sprinkle with fresh thyme or parsley.

-How to Make Frozen Instant Pot Sirloin Tip Roast
+Making this Instant Pot Sirloin Tip Roast from frozen

 STEP ONE: Add the Montreal steak seasoning, salt, and pepper to roast and sear both sides of the beef.
 Place the meat in a sealed zipper bag and freeze.